MontyCoder0701/TIL/README.md

 # TIL

 New stuff I learned that will be good to implement.
-For future references they might be nice to put in my own projects.
+For future references and to be a better engineer.

 ## Example (TBD)